Demyelination occurs when myelin, which is the protective coating of nerve cells, sustains damage. When this happens, neurological problems can occur.

 Some symptoms of CMT include:

 CMT is progressive, which means that the symptoms gradually become worse.
-People with the condition typically experience increasing difficulty with movement and carrying out daily tasks.
+People with the condition typically experience increasing difficulty with movement and daily tasks.

-Demyelinating diseases can affect a wide range of body functions, including the following.
+Demyelinating diseases can affect many areas of the nervous system, including the following.

 Vision